Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 • Rinse 1 to 2 cups Quinoa well in a small mesh strainer

-• Rinse well to remove saponins (trust me – just do it)
+• Rinse well to remove saponins – gently “scrub” the seeds in your hands while rinsing

 • Bring to a very slow simmer in a small saucepan with just enough water or broth to cover